Dassourav07/Maxico/README.md

 ![Screenshot 2024-07-01 135926](https://github.com/Dassourav07/Maxico/assets/94233240/142ef1d8-4b82-49b6-a274-3b6ac5e48471)

-code analysis Mexico Toy Sales :
+Code analysis Mexico Toy Sales :

 The dashboard provides a comprehensive overview of toy sales in Mexico, offering key insights through various visualizations.
 The primary components of the dashboard include displays of the total revenue generated from toy sales over a specified period.
 It includes a line graph showing the trend of sales, highlighting peak sales periods.
 A bar chart lists the top-selling toy categories, showing their respective sales volumes and revenues.
 This helps in identifying which categories are driving the most sales and which ones might need marketing support.